phamquiluan/RCAEval/README.md

 ## Prerequisites

-We recommend using machines equipped with at least 8 cores, 16GB RAM, and ~30GB available disk space with Ubuntu 22.04 or Ubuntu 20.04, and Python3.10 to stably reproduce the experimental results in our paper.
+We recommend using machines equipped with at least 8 cores, 16GB RAM, and ~30GB available disk space with Ubuntu 22.04 or Ubuntu 20.04, and Python3.10 installed to stably reproduce the experimental results in our paper.

 ## Installation